Highlight

 If you are still running your data platform on Azure, like many of us, remember that Microsoft docs were always a publicly available and open sourced on GitHub.
 If you need to find some docs from the past, they are available on their github on the last commit before April 30th.

-Ref: Microsoft Learn docs GitHub from 29th of April
+Ref: Microsoft Learn docs GitHub from April 29

 This isn’t solving anything, but at least you still got access to the docs that you might need on your platform.
 Even if you plan to move, you are here and now, and this might be very helpful thing to have.